RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - 🔈 Kobashi Home System: Amazon Echo Dot
 - 🤖 Marvin Multipurpose Robot: probably a Roomba

 The store was another holy shit moment for people.
 When they ordered items, they were actually delivered!
-This added to the immersion and feeling that things were real -- even if the items were shitty things like energy drinks!
+This added to the immersion -- even if the items were shitty things like energy drinks!
 People soon started posting their orders on the general chat, and the memes flourished:

 <br />